Updated: May 07, 2020

 No. We will still be holding classes, they are just shifting to a different format.
 We will continue to provide you with the same high-quality education you’ve come to expect from Snow, and we are committed to providing all the support we can to ensure student success.

-Additionally, all services funded by tuition and fees such as the Wellness Center, student activities, tutoring labs, and the libraries, will continue to remain open and available.
+Additionally, all services funded by tuition and fees such as the Wellness Center, tutoring labs, and the libraries, will continue to remain available.

 As long as students maintain the same number of credits as originally planned, financial aid for tuition will not be impacted.

 Again, we encourage all students to remain home after spring break.
 Although some student jobs are still available, with rapidly changing circumstances, we cannot guarantee ongoing positions for student employees who cannot work remotely.
 If you are only coming back to campus for your job, we strongly urge you to reconsider.
 Please contact your supervisor before making a decision.